UFC 272: Covington vs. Masvidal: Predictions & Analysis

 A few statistical edges stand out.
 Elliott throws significantly more leather — a 1.2 sig. strike per minute gap.
 Ulanbekov is far more active with takedowns, averaging 1.6 more per 15 minutes.
 Ulanbekov has tighter striking defense, making opponents miss more often.

 The Pick: Tagir Ulanbekov over Tim Elliott.
-We're leaning Ulanbekov here at 68%, a solid but not overwhelming edge.
-The market and our model are aligned — the line looks fair.
+We're leaning Ulanbekov here at 75%, a solid but not overwhelming edge.
+The market implies 32% for Elliott, but our model sees only 25%.
+That 7-point gap favoring Ulanbekov is worth watching.

 Devonte Smith